InformaticsMatters/squonk2-fragmenstein/README.md

 the **Squonk2 Fragmenstein** jobs.

 ## Building the workflows
-GitHib Actions take care of official releases of these Job workflows.
+Automated GitHub CI Actions take care of official releases of these Job workflows.

-Container images are built and pushed to DockerHub using the image tag `latest` for each change on the main branch.
-Container images built during an _official release_ will be tagged `stable`.
+Container images are built and pushed to DockerHub using the image tag `latest` for each change on the main branch, and images built during an _official release_ will be tagged `stable`.

->   To create an official release of these images create a new **Release** in GitHub,
+>   To build an _official release_ create a new **Release** in GitHub,
-    assigning a [semver] style tag to the release, while also not ticking the **Set as a pre-release** checkbox.
+    assigning a [semver] style tag to the release, while also leaving the **Set as a pre-release** checkbox un-ticked.

 Refer to the `docker-compose.yaml` file for the details of the images that are built.

-If you want to build your own images you can use the docker compose file in the repository, but **DO NOT** publish your own images to DockerHub: -
+If you want to build your own (local) images you can use the docker compose file in the repository, but **DO NOT** publish these images to DockerHub: -

     python -m venv venv
     source venv/bin/activate